bensteinberg/a-novel-factory/README.md

 poetry run new_novel
 ```

-This will generate Markdown, PDF, and epub files, using the novel's
+This will generate Markdown, PDF, and epub files.
+In the absence of
-title as filename. `poetry run new_novel --no-title-from-text` will
-generate `a_novel.[md|pdf|epub]`.
-In the absence of Pandoc, only
-Markdown will be produced.
-(Note that on some Macs, with Pandoc
+Pandoc, only Markdown will be produced.
+(Note that on some Macs, with
-installed, if you get an error like `pandoc: pdflatex: createProcess:
+Pandoc installed, if you get an error like `pandoc: pdflatex:
-posix_spawnp: illegal operation (Inappropriate ioctl for device)`, you
+createProcess: posix_spawnp: illegal operation (Inappropriate ioctl
-may need to install or reinstall `pdflatex`, possibly with `brew
+for device)`, you may need to install or reinstall `pdflatex`,
-reinstall --cask basictex`.)
+possibly with `brew reinstall --cask basictex`.)

 Credit
 ------